 Prior to joining St. Olaf, Carlson led the development of the Wendt Character Initiative at the University of Dubuque.
 The initiative includes interdisciplinary programs in ethics and character formation in the college, graduate school and seminary.
 Carlson also led the development of a new college core curriculum at the University of Dubuque.

 Her teaching experience ranges from first-year college writing classes to graduate seminars at St. Mary's College, Notre Dame, Ind.; Yale University; the University of Wisconsin–Platteville; and the University of Dubuque.
 Carlson specialized in 14th-century English poetry and contemporary American prose, focusing on religious themes, characters, questions and issues.
-With Peter S. Hawkins, she is the contributing editor of the series "Listening for God: Contemporary Literature and the Life of Faith," published by Augsburg Fortress Press.
+She is a contributing editor of the series "Listening for God: Contemporary Literature and the Life of Faith," published by Augsburg Fortress Press.

 Carlson grew up in St. Paul, Minn., and New York, where she attended Hunter College High School.
 Her husband, the Rev. Dr. Thomas Schattauer, is a professor of liturgics and dean of the Chapel at Wartburg Theological Seminary in Dubuque.
 They have two children, Peter and Anna.